ploomber/doc/doc/user-guide/github.md

 - `secret-keys` should be defined as a list of strings that only includes the keys (not the values) of each secret
 - If your secrets are defined in both an `.env` and `secret-keys`, the deployment will fail.
 You may only use one method.
-- Make sure to define each secret as an environment variable AND in your `ploomber-cloud.json`.
+- Make sure to define each secret as a GitHub environment variable AND in your `ploomber-cloud.json`.
-    - If a secret is defined in `ploomber-cloud.json`, but isn't set as an environment variable, the deployment will fail.
+    - If a secret is defined in `ploomber-cloud.json` but isn't set as an environment variable, the deployment will fail.
-    - If a secret is set as an environment variable, but isn't defined in `ploomber-cloud.json`, that secret won't be included in the deployment.
+    - If a secret is set as an environment variable but isn't defined in `ploomber-cloud.json`, that secret won't be included in the deployment.